ryan4yin/nixos-and-flakes-book/.github/CONTRIBUTING.md

 You will need [nix](https://github.com/NixOS/nix) & with flakes enabled.

-After cloning the repo, run enter an environment with pnpm and vitepress installed first:
+After cloning the repo, run enter an environment with pnpm, vitepress, spell checker and markdown linter installed first:

 ```sh
 $ nix develop